AdobeDocs/pass.en/help/authentication/tve-dashboard-review-push-changes.md

 >
 >The content on this page is provided for information purposes only.
 The usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.

-TVE Dashboard allows you to review the changes made to the current configuration and then push it live to the server.
-Each time you make changes in your current configuration, the screen displays a notification to review and push changes.
+TVE Dashboard allows you to review changes to the current configuration and then deploy them to the server.
+Whenever you modify the current configuration, a notification appears on the screen, prompting you to review and push these changes.

 Follow these steps to review and push changes.